 - Heat the oven to 350 degrees F.

 - Whisk flour, baking powder, baking soda, pumpkin spice and salt together in a bowl.
-Set aside.
+Set aside.1 ¾ cups all-purpose flour, 1 teaspoon baking powder, 1 teaspoon baking soda, 1 ½ teaspoons pumpkin pie spice, pinch of salt

-- Using a fork, mash the bananas into a puree.
-Set aside.
+- Using a fork, mash the bananas into a puree (this should yield just under 1 cup).
+Set aside.2 very ripe bananas

-- Whip butter and sugar in a bowl until creamy.
+- Whip butter and brown sugar in a bowl until creamy.5 tablespoons unsalted butter, softened, ½ cup light brown sugar

 - Whip in the dry ingredients, then the mashed bananas.

-- Fill the batter into the pan and bake for 45 to 55 minutes, until an inserted toothpick comes out clean.
+- Fill the batter into the pan.
+Bake for 45 to 55 minutes, until an inserted toothpick comes out clean.
 Let the bread cool completely in the pan, then unmold.

 How many loafs does this recipe yield?
 Thank you